kkga/ter/docs/goals-and-use-cases.md

 - A simple blog;
 - Software documentation (just like the one you're currently browsing).

-If you're looking for a real static site generator, try something like [11ty](https://www.11ty.dev/) or [Astro](https://astro.build/).
+If you're looking for a more flexible static site generator, try something like [11ty](https://www.11ty.dev/) or [Astro](https://astro.build/).